rafaellc28/Latex2MathProg/README.md

 end;
 ```

 The Inference Mechanism is used to define if an identifier is a set, parameter or variable.
-This mechanism is explained in the <b>Inference Mechanism</b> section below.
+This mechanism is explained in the <b>Inference Mechanism</b> section.

-> In the rest of this article, it is used terms that are not fully explained here, like Indexing Expression, Numeric Expression and others.
+> In the remaining of this article you will see terms, like Indexing Expression, Numeric Expression and others, that are not fully explained here.
 Please, refer to <a href="https://www3.nd.edu/~jeff/mathprog/glpk-4.47/doc/gmpl.pdf" target="_mathProgTutorial">Modeling Language GNU MathProg</a> to see their meanings.

-# Objectives section
+# Objective Statements

 A Linear Program written in LaTex code can have one or more objectives.
-The <b>Objectives</b> section corresponds to the first statements, where each statement must begin with `\text{maximize}` or `\text{minimize}`.
-The first objective statement is the main objective in a MathProg code, i.e., it is the one to be optmized, the others are secundaries.
+A <b>Objective</b> statement must begin with one of the following: `\text{maximize}`, `\text{maximize:}`, `maximize`, `maximize:`, `\text{minimize}`, `\text{minimize:}`, `minimize` or `minimize:`.
+In a MathProg code, the first objective statement is the main objective, i.e., it is the one to be optimized, the others are secondaries.

 For instance, <b>latex2mathprog</b> converts